pantelisantonoudiou/MatWAND/Docs/Inputs.md

 -Optional-

-v) For automatic sepration of files include:
+v) For automatic sepration of files based on conditions please include:

 i) comments in a Rectangular Character Array called `comtext`